 Surrounded by dramatic dolerite cliffs which look like individual stone columns compacted together, the wild coves and rock faces are quite literally Jurassic.

 When visiting between September – November and if luck is on your side, it’s possible to spot whales from this part of the coast, which is apparently quite a common encounter on Bruny Island!
 Sadly it wasn’t the right time of year for me to see any.

 Regardless, this is simply a stunning spot to enjoy the raw beauty of the exposed coastline and perilously crashing sea.
 You can also go inside the lighthouse on a tour if you arrange it in advance.
 For $20, you’ll be able to climb up to the top of the 114m tower via the cast iron spiral staircase, get some information on the history by a knowledgable guide and visit the lighthouse museum.

 Taste Bruny Island grown and produced wine

-Buy from Bruny Island Berry farm
+Try Fruits at the Bruny Island Berry farm

-At lunch make sure you don’t get dessert – instead head to Bruny Island Berry farm for some ice cream topped with delicious homemade berry coulis.
+At lunch make sure you don’t get dessert – instead head to Bruny Island Berry Farm for some ice cream topped with delicious homemade berry coulis.